dileepalbert/AKSAutomate/endtoendSSL.md

 - Describe *SSL* options involved in end to end communication
 - What *Configurations* are needed for each *SSL option* at the Ingress end of AKS cluster
 - End to End example - *Access APIs securely through Application Gateway* to *Ingress of AKS cluster* and finally to the *APIs inside the cluster*
+- Although entire discussion is around AKS cluster as backend but is absolutely similar for UnManaged clusters on Azure like CAPZ(link)

 ### What the Document does NOT

 - Deep-dive into AKS and its associated components
 - Deep-dive into SSL/TLS technology
 - Introduction of *Firewall* into this architecture - *<u>this would be addressed in a separate article with deep insights of Azure Firewall and how that integrates with this architecture</u>*
+- Deployment automation of Application Gateway - *Although this is of utmost importance as can be seen later - with the complexities of Application Gateway components - having an automated, repetitive deployment process is very much necessary.
+This will be covered in a separate article in details*

 ### Pre-requisites, Assumptions